I-3-6-10.Protests of a Prior Decision

 B. Initial Staff Actions

 OAO staff coordinating the protest workload will check the ^DCARO OAO Protest Cases mailbox daily for protests of decisions.
 OAO staff will check that an email contains the information as described in HALLEX I-2-9-70 B. Staff will also check that the protest memorandum follows the format in POMS DI 42010.070, DI 42010.080, and SI 04030.060.
-Staff will ensure that the protest memorandum has been uploaded to section “B” of eView, if available, regardless of whether the claim(s) file is a Certified Electronic Record (CEF).
-If it is a paper claim(s), the protest memorandum will always be included with the paper claim(s) file.
+Staff will upload the protest memorandum to section “B” of eView, if available, regardless of whether the claim(s) file is electronic.
+If it is a paper claim(s), staff will make sure the protest memorandum is included with the paper claim(s) file.
 OAO staff will respond to emails requesting additional information as needed.

 Upon receipt of the request and protest memorandum, OAO staff will establish a control in the Appeals Review Processing System (ARPS).
 In ARPS, OAO staff will:

 Identify the “Workload Type” as “Bureau Protest (BP)”;

 Input as the “Request Date” the date of the most recent ALJ or AC decision, or the initial determination notice if the claim(s) is outside of the own-motion period; and

 Input the “Received Date” as the date the protest memorandum was received by OAO, based on the date of the email notification or the date stamp for a paper claim(s) file received through the mail.